social-media-ethics-automation/book/book_contents/_build/html/_sources/ch13_mental_health/01_effects_of_social_media.md

 # Social Media Influence on Mental Health

-In ??? the company Facebook (now called Meta) ran an internal study that found that [Instagram was bad for the mental health of teenage girls](https://www.wsj.com/articles/facebook-knows-instagram-is-toxic-for-teen-girls-company-documents-show-11631620739), and yet they still allowed teenage girls to use Instagram.
+In 2019 the company Facebook (now called Meta) presented an internal study that found that [Instagram was bad for the mental health of teenage girls](https://www.wsj.com/articles/facebook-knows-instagram-is-toxic-for-teen-girls-company-documents-show-11631620739), and yet they still allowed teenage girls to use Instagram.

 So, what does social media do to the mental health of teenage girls, and to all it's other users?